Stochastic inflation from quantum field theory and the parametric dependence of the effective noise amplitude: Stochastic dynamics from quantum field theory

 Requiring window functions to be projections is a rather strict constraint, since it requires $W$ to take on only the values 0 and 1, and hence be a (sequence of) discontinuous step functions.
-A smooth window function is not a projection, but one may still expect that terms of the form $W\phi_{\rm IR}$ are suppressed also for e.g. a slightly smoothed-out step function.
-Discarding the last three terms of (2.28) then implies that the window function is assumed to be "sufficiently step-like".
+A smooth window function is not a projection, but one may still expect that terms of the form $W\phi_{\rm IR}$ are suppressed also for e.g. a smoothed-out step function.
+Discarding the last three terms of \eqref{eq:offdiag} then implies that the window function is assumed to be "sufficiently step-like".
 In the following we will neglect these terms, but keep in mind this requirement on the window function.
-Discarding of the final off-diagonal term $\Upsilon$, connecting $\phi_\ir^\text{c}$ and $\phi_\ir^\text{q}$, will be justified below by an explicit computation, but it is kept for now.
+The final off-diagonal term $\Upsilon$ does not contain any $W$ that gets directly convoluted with the $\phi_\ir^\text{c}, \phi_\ir^\text{q}$ fields.
+In section \ref{sec:checkingGR} we will show by an explicit computation that $\Upsilon$ is subleading compared to the q-q component in \eqref{eq:infFunc1}, but until then it is kept in the remainder of this section.